Distributed Charging Coordination of Electric Trucks with Limited Charging Resources: Simulation Studies

 \section{Simulation Studies}

-In this section, we present the results of our simulation studies, which demonstrate the effectiveness of the proposed coordination scheme.
+This section presents the results of our simulation studies, which demonstrate the effectiveness of the proposed coordination scheme.
 Swedish road maps and realistic transportation data are employed.
 We begin by introducing the scenario and parameter settings.
 The code of the implementation is available at \url{https://github.com/kth-tingbai/Distributed-Charging-for-EVs}.